Instawork/hyperview/docs/reference_custom_elements.md

 #### Configuring the client

 Once you've defined a RN component with the required static properties, you can pass the class to the `Hyperview` component.
 This will register the component as an element available to be used during rendering of the screen.
-Custom components are passed in using the `cmoponents` prop, which takes an array of component classes.
+Custom components are passed in using the `components` prop, which takes an array of component classes.

 ```es6
 function Screen({ url }) {